Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-240.
 New residential structures training module requirements.

-A. In order to qualify as an NRS training module under 18VAC15-40-35, the training module must include a minimum of eight contact hours, and the syllabus shall encompass all of the subject areas set forth in subsection B of this section.
+A. In order to qualify as an NRS training module under 18VAC15-40-35, the training module must include a minimum of eight contact hours, and the syllabus must encompass all of the subject areas set forth in subsection B of this section.

-B. The following subject areas as they relate to the Virginia Residential Code shall be included in all NRS training modules.
+B. The following subject areas as they relate to the Virginia Residential Code must be included in all NRS training modules.
 The time allocated to each subject area must be sufficient to ensure adequate coverage of the subject as determined by the board.

 1. Origin of the Virginia Residential Code.